architect/arc.codes/src/shared/en/aws/guides-offline.md

-# Working Locally
+# Working Locally & Offline

-> Work locally and completely offline to preview and test `.arc` defined code with `arc-sandbox`
+> Work locally and completely offline to preview and test `.arc` defined code with the `sandbox`

-The sandbox is also available as a module for writing tests.
+The `sandbox` is also available as a module for writing tests.

 ## Previewing vs Testing